-Recruitment for the 2021-2022 University of Minnesota Psychiatry Residency, Psychiatry Fellowships, and Psychology Internship will be Conducted Remotely.
-More information about the recruitment process will be coming in early Fall.
+Recruitment for the 2023-2024 University of Minnesota Psychiatry Residency, Psychiatry Fellowships, and Psychology Internship will be conducted remotely.
+More information about the recruitment process will be coming in late summer/early fall.

 The Department of Psychiatry and Behavioral Sciences condemns racism, discrimination, and oppression in all forms.
 We affirm that racism and oppression are public health crises with serious mental health consequences for the communities we serve.